Build a Killer Customer Persona that Works in 5 Minutes

 By starting at the “outcome” or goals, and working down to fears, you get away from your biased views of what customers need or want.
 First empathizing with the customer, then identifying the benefits your product offers (frustrations), and only then getting to the motivation to buy (fears), we short-circuit our biases about what’s important about the product.

 Do This Often

 This tool is so easy, we often feel bad for founders who don’t know it.
 Often they think me as if I’ve revealed some incredible secret, but this isn’t hard to put into practice at all.

 In fact, you ought to do it every time you think about a customer, an investor, or even a new hire.
 Practicing empathy helps us to gain insight into what we know, and shows us what information and experience we lack.
 And practicing empathy is not rocket science.

 It starts with a 5 minute routine.

-StartupYard is currently accepting applications for Batch 9.
+StartupYard is currently accepting applications for our next round.